Recruiting For Agile: Who To Hire For Success

 Over 90% of executives think that being an agile organization is critical to business performance.

 Backing up a minute here: what is an agile organization?
-Why would agile companies be able to outperform?
-And most importantly, how does that impact the Talent Acquisition organization?
+Why would agile companies be able to outperform other types?
+And how does that impact the Talent Acquisition function?

 What is an agile organization?

 We’ve discussed how the agile methodology applies to recruiting before, and how it brings speed and focus to the job by splitting it into approachable tickets, for example.
 The agile mindset goes a bit beyond that when it applies to a whole company.
 Talent Acquisition leaders need to be thinking about how they’ll be recruiting for agile as their company goes through that shift.

 So what is an agile organization, as opposed to an agile team?
 Here’s how Aaron De Smet, principal at McKinsey and expert on the subject, defines agility for companies:

 “Agility is the ability of an organization to renew itself, adapt, change quickly, and succeed in a rapidly changing, ambiguous, turbulent environment.
 Agility is not incompatible with stability—quite the contrary.
 Agility requires stability for most companies.”